smithy-lang/smithy/docs/source/spec/core.rst

     * - Property
       - Type
       - Description
+    * - value
+      - string
+      - **Required**.
+Defines the enum value that is sent over the wire.
+        Values MUST be unique across all enum definitions in an ``enum`` trait.
     * - name
       - string
       - Defines a constant name to use when referencing an enum value.